zack-shoylev/devsite/source/_posts/2013-09-05-new-features-in-cloud-servers-key-pairs-and-manual-disk-partitioning.markdown

 you’re building a larger flavor for the additional RAM or CPU that might not be something that interests you.

-If this is the case you can bypass the `--config-drive` option on boot via the API or the nova client:
+If this is the case you can pass the `--disk-config` option on boot via the API or the nova client:

 `$ nova boot --image fedora --flavor 5 --disk-config manual`